-This article contains information on a list of 13 highest paying jobs in Nigeria in the year 2021.
+This article contains information on a list of the 13 highest-paying jobs in Nigeria in 2023.

 It is no longer news that Nigeria is one of the African countries with bad governance.
-Irrespective of this, there are still a good number of individuals who are earning high in their respective fields.
-Due to the high pay in some of these professions, it has become very competitive and difficult to secure employment in many of such professions.
+Irrespective of this, there are still a good number of individuals who are earning well in their respective fields.
+Due to the high pay in some of these professions, it has become very competitive and difficult to secure employment in many of them.

-The typical Nigerian worker earns between N 30,000 and N 200,000 per month but there are certain professionals and specialists that make millions of Naira every month.
+The typical Nigerian worker earns between N30,000 and N200,000 per month, but there are certain professionals and specialists that make millions of Naira every month.
 The salary of any high-paying job in Nigeria is significantly dependent on education, skills, and experience.
-In fact, to get to the top of the salary of any high-income profession in Nigeria, you must possess a set of skills that would be difficult to get from other people.
+In fact, to get to the top of the salary list for any high-income profession in Nigeria, you must possess a set of skills that would be difficult to get from other people.

 Therefore, if earning a good salary in Nigeria is important to you, you can’t afford to stop reading this article.
-Keep on reading to know the best-paid careers in Nigeria.
+Keep reading to learn about the best-paid careers in Nigeria.

-Below are some of the high paying jobs in Nigeria:
+Below are some of the highest-paying jobs in Nigeria:

 1. MEDICAL JOBS

 In Nigeria, those in the medical field receive high pay.
-While this is indisputable, there are particular people in this field that are paid higher than the others.
+While this is indisputable, there are particular people in this field who are paid higher than others.

-To a lay man, a doctor is ‘a person who save lives’.
-A doctor is a medical practitioner that applies the principles and procedures of medicine to prevent, diagnose, care for and treat patients with illness, disease and injury and to maintain physical and mental health.
+To a layman, a doctor is ‘a person who saves lives’.
+A doctor is a medical practitioner who applies the principles and procedures of medicine to prevent, diagnose, care for, and treat patients with illness, disease, and injury and to maintain physical and mental health.

-If you want to practice medicine in Nigeria, you must study medicine at any accredited university in Nigeria for six years, do a year of housemanship and be Inducted.
-In Medicine, there are the general practitioners and specialists.
-The specialists tend to earn higher due to the extra number of years of training they are exposed to in specific areas of Medicine.
+If you want to practice medicine in Nigeria, you must study medicine at any accredited university in Nigeria for six years, do a year of housemanship, and be Inducted.
+In Medicine, there are general practitioners and specialists.
+The specialists tend to earn more due to the extra number of years of training they are exposed to in specific areas of Medicine.

-Dentists analyze and treat dental issues and assist patients with growing better oral cleanliness.
+Dentists analyze and treat dental issues and assist patients with improving their oral hygiene.
 They clean teeth, perform medical procedures and extractions, and perform different obligations to guarantee that the teeth and mouth are healthy.
-It takes 6 years to earn a Bachelor of Dental Surgery (BDS) degree in Nigeria.
-The average salary of a dentist in Nigeria is N 250,000 per month.
+It takes six years to earn a Bachelor of Dental Surgery (BDS) degree in Nigeria.
+The average salary of a dentist in Nigeria is N250,000 per month.

-A surgeon is a physician that treats diseases, injuries, ailments or defects via operative methods to restore/improve body tissues.
-In addition to leading the surgical team of doctors, nurses,anesthesiologist, surgical assistants and so on, the surgeon also issues the diagnosis of the patient, for performing the operation, and provides the patient with postoperative care after the surgery treatment together with any required treatment.
+A surgeon is a physician who treats diseases, injuries, ailments, or defects via operative methods to restore or improve body tissues.
+In addition to leading the surgical team of doctors, nurses, anesthesiologists, surgical assistants, and so on, the surgeon also issues the diagnosis of the patient, performs the operation, and provides the patient with postoperative care after the surgery, together with any required treatment.

-There are different types of surgeons in Nigeria and they all pay well but with the recent increase in demand for cosmetic surgeries in the country and comparative scarcity of plastic surgeons, plastic/cosmetic surgery is the highest paying surgical profession in Nigeria.
+There are different types of surgeons in Nigeria, and they all pay well, but with the recent increase in demand for cosmetic surgeries in the country and the comparative scarcity of plastic surgeons, plastic and cosmetic surgery is the highest-paying surgical profession in Nigeria.

-To become a surgeon in Nigeria, you would have to study Medicine and surgery in any National Universities Commission approved institution.
+To become a surgeon in Nigeria, you would have to study Medicine and surgery at any National Universities Commission-approved institution.
 The average length of study is six years in the university and a year each for housemanship and National Youth Service.
-The salary range for surgeons is N 400,000 – N 2,500,000.
+The salary range for surgeons is N400,000–N2,500,000.

-Engineering as known is a very prestigious profession worldwide but then, Engineering is vast as it has other aspects ranging from Chemical, Electronic, Mechanical, Petroleum Engineering among others.
-With this, some Engineers earn more than others because of the type of engineering field which they specialize in, for instance those in Petroleum might earn a little higher than those in Mechanical engineering.
+Engineering, as it is known, is a very prestigious profession worldwide, but engineering is vast as it has other aspects ranging from Chemical, Electronic, Mechanical, and Petroleum engineering, among others.
+With this, some Engineers earn more than others because of the type of engineering field in which they specialize; for instance, those in Petroleum might earn a little more than those in Mechanical engineering.

 But that does not mean they all do not earn well.

-Being that Nigeria is an oil producing country, petroleum engineers are some of the highest earning professionals in the country.
+Being that Nigeria is an oil-producing country, petroleum engineers are some of the highest-earning professionals in the country.
 A petroleum engineer designs and develops methods for extracting oil and gas from deposits below the surface of the Earth.
-It is the duty of a petroleum engineer to determine how much oil and gas is in a reservoir, what method is most suitable extraction and the duration for which it would last and lots more.
+It is the duty of a petroleum engineer to determine how much oil and gas is in a reservoir, what method is most suitable for extraction, the duration for which it would last, and lots more.

-Civil engineers create, improve and secure the environment by designing, planning and supervising, developing and overseeing the upkeep of building structures and other related structures such as rails, air terminals, harbors, dams, water system ventures, power plants, and water and sewerage systems.
+Civil engineers create, improve, and secure the environment by designing, planning, supervising, developing, and overseeing the upkeep of building structures and other related structures such as rails, air terminals, harbors, dams, water system ventures, power plants, and water and sewerage systems.

-The aviation industry is another sector that pays some professionals high.
+The aviation industry is another sector that pays some professionals well.
 Some of such professionals include:

 - Aeronautical Engineer